 - "Self-plagiarism is the practice of presenting one's own previously published work as though it were new."
 (The APA Publication Manual, 6th ed. p.
 170)

-- Generally, students are not supposed to turn in old assignment material or papers for new assignments.
+- Generally, students are not supposed to turn in old assignments or papers for new assignments.

 The instances in which you may need to cite yourself:

 - You are repeating something you wrote in a work you had published.

 - You are repeating something you wrote in a work that you have not formally published, but that you have submitted for a class.